 It is also important to recall that not everyone is healthy enough to continue to work even if they would prefer working into their later years.
 This is especially true of workers with physically demanding jobs.
 While fewer factory jobs exist today than in the past, many service jobs are backbreaking, including nursing and nursing home care, janitorial jobs, outdoor service jobs, waitressing, or any job where workers must stand on their feet all day.
 A March 2016 study by the Center for Economic and Policy Research found 10.2 million workers ages 58 and older employed in physically demanding jobs or jobs with difficult working conditions.
 Less than 28 percent of women aged 65-69 are in the labor force.
 The share is considerably lower for less-educated workers, who would be in the most physically demanding jobs.
-Asking these millions of older workers to continue in these jobs an additional 3 or more years is often not possible for them physically.
+Expecting these millions of older workers to continue in these jobs an additional 3 or more years is often not reasonable or possible for them physically.

 Finally, while many older workers may be healthy enough to work, jobs for them may simply not exist.
 Although high-income professionals are often encouraged to continue working indefinitely, few employers are eager to employ 70-year-old blue-collar or service workers.
 In fact, older workers are typically among the first targeted for buy-outs or reductions in force when the economy contracts and are rarely recruited by employers absent a severe worker shortage.
 Additionally, older workers generally experience longer average periods of unemployment than younger workers.
 Although studies have shown the many contributions older workers bring to their employers, most companies remain focused on the bottom line – which typically reflects higher costs for older employees.
 Today’s technological changes can also be challenging to an older workforce unless an employer prioritizes training.
 Few employers are willing to invest the significant amounts that would be needed to recruit or retain older workers when qualified younger workers are available to fill those jobs.